bovrhovn/meetup-intro-to-kiota/scripts/flow.md

 ﻿## Flow for the session

-1. Introduction to the session about Microsoft Kiota
+1. Introduction to the session about Microsoft Kiota (30 mins)

-2. OpenAPI overview:
+2. OpenAPI overview (10 mins):
-   - Demonstrating how to add support in the app for OpenAPI
+   - Demonstrating how to add support in the app for OpenAPI (Kiota.MinimalApi)
-   - demonstrating how to read "classical" way of calling HTTP client API
+   - demonstrating how to read "classical" way of calling HTTP client API (Kiota.ClassicalHttpCall)
-   - demonstrating how to read OpenAPI way of calling HTTP client API via stream
+   - demonstrating how to read OpenAPI way of calling HTTP client API via stream (Kiota.OpenApiCall)

-3. Microsoft Kiota Overview:
+3. Microsoft Kiota Overview (15 mins):
    - Explaining how Kiota works and differences from other API client generators
    - Command line tool demonstration
    - Demonstrating how to generate clients data code
    - Demonstrating how to use the generated clients

-4. Q & A
+4. Q & A (5 mins)

 ## How Kiota Works